Once you learn how to cook oyster mushrooms, you'll realize it isn't too different from cooking other types of mushrooms.

 Ingredients

-- 1 pound oyster mushrooms, cleaned and pulled apart (see notes section below, or blog post above)
+- 1 pound oyster mushrooms, cleaned and pulled apart (see the notes section below or the blog post above for more details about cleaning and prepping the mushrooms)

 - 2 tablespoons olive oil or salted butter (or a combination of the two)